mayckol/map-msgs-creator/README.md

 - `prettyOutput`: A boolean that specifies whether to format the output file in a readable manner or not.
 If set to true, the output file will be formatted in a readable manner, and if set to false, the output file will not be formatted.

 - `hashType`: A string that specifies the type of hash to be used in your project.
 This property can be set to one of the following values: "md5", "sha1", "sha256", "sha512".
-- `chosenLanguage`: The lang path to get the value from the key.
+- `chosenLanguagePath`: The lang path to get the value from the key.

 ```json
 {